Softlabs/softlabs-laravel/src/Softlabs/Facades/README.md

 'Response' => 'Softlabs\Facades\Response',
 ```

-Finally, any JQuery code you have written which uses the `$.ajax` method must have `datatype: 'json'` specified to ensure the returning data is parsed as JSON (as the response is now 'text/html' it may not be recognised as JSON by JQuery and cause unusual errors).
+Finally, any JQuery code you have written which uses the `$.ajax` method must have `dataType: 'json'` specified to ensure the returning data is parsed as JSON (as the response is now 'text/html' it may not be recognised as JSON by JQuery and cause unusual errors).